mevansam/chef-knife-bmc/README.md

 ### Server Create
 #### Description
-This command adds a bootstrap and server with baremetalcloud.
+This command adds the bootstrap and a server with baremetalcloud.

 #### Parameters
 -P, --password PASSWORD          Customer password